Blue wine: Society and culture

 Sushi Artist Madrid was one of the first restaurants to sell blue wine in Spain, and found it to be more popular with some of their customers than expected.

-Some customers, especially in France, Spain and other western countries, dislike blue wine, because its production methods, taste, and other qualities violate their countries' winemaking tradition.
-Additionally, many people still believe that only curaçao should be marketed as the blue alcoholic beverage.
-To some, blue wine should not be regarded as wine due to its low alcohol content and sweetener, making it just a beverage with mild and sweet fruit taste.
+Some customers, especially in France, Spain and other western countries, dislike blue wine, because its production methods, taste, and other qualities violate their countries' winemaking traditions.
+Additionally, many people still assert that only curaçao should be marketed as the blue alcoholic beverage.
+To some, blue wine should not be regarded as wine due to its low alcohol content and sweetener, regarding it as a beverage with mild and sweet fruit taste.

 Chad Walsh, a sommelier, claims that the main trend of wine is still towards natural and traditional products, which blue wine is not.
-This trend explains why it's hard to find blue wine on a formal wine list.
-However, blue wine is more likely to appear at parties, casual bars, and other informal occasions.
+This trend explains why it is hard to find blue wine on a formal wine list; blue wine is more likely to appear at parties, casual bars, and other informal occasions.
 It is also sold in retail stores and online.